oVirt/ovirt-site/source/uncategorized/meetings.html.md

     -   Thursday @ 14:00 UTC (may change during DST changes) - always at 9:00am US Eastern.
     -   On IRC: #ovirt on irc.oftc.net

+### MeetBot

+There is a bot (ovirtbot) in the #ovirt IRC channel that can be used for running IRC meetings.
+For information on using it, see [here](http://wiki.debian.org/MeetBot)

 ### oVirt Weekly Sync Meeting Minutes and Logs

 *   2011-11-16